 Make sure your business maintains good communication with vendors in order to avoid mismatch in the invoices.
 In the case of inaccuracy in invoices, the recipient will have to reverse ITC in the main return and any false claims will lead to penal action from the Government.

-Under the new return system, small business filing GST will be allowed to file two amendment returns for each tax period.
-This helps in case of ITC reversals, where suppliers will have to make adjustment entries.
-In case ITC is available in the taxpayer’s electronic credit ledger, it can be utilised for paying the liability in the amendment return.
+Under the new return system, small businesses filing GST will be allowed to file two amendment returns for each tax period.
+This helps in the case of ITC reversals, where suppliers will have to make adjustment entries.
+In case ITC is available in the taxpayer’s electronic credit ledger, it can be utilized for paying the liability in the amendment return.

 Any adjustment entry can be done using the tax period that the invoice belonged to.

 Amendment of a GST invoice will be allowed only if ITC has not yet been availed by the recipient.